stephane-caron/pymanoid/README.md

 Python library for humanoid robotics in OpenRAVE.

 Features:
-- Numerical Inverse Kinematics solver (slower than IKFast, but deals with redundancy, high-DOF systems and general objectives such as center-of-mass or angular momentum)
+- A custom Inverse Kinematics (IK) solver, slower than IKFast but taking into account redundancy, any number of degrees of freedom, and general objectives such as center-of-mass position or angular-momentum tracking
-- Jacobians and hessians for the center-of-mass, ZMP and angular momentum
+- Jacobians and hessians for the center-of-mass, ZMP or angular momentum
-- Double-description method for multi-contact stability
+- Cone duality functions for multi-contact stability

-This repository is part of my working code.
-Classes and function prototypes may change at any time without notice.
+This repository is part of my working code, so the API is not so stable.

 ## Dependencies

 - [CVXOPT](http://cvxopt.org/) used for its QP and LP solvers
-- [OpenRAVE](https://github.com/rdiankov/openrave) used for forward kinematics and visualization.
-See e.g. the following [installation instructions](https://scaron.info/teaching/installing-openrave-on-ubuntu-14.04.html).
+- [OpenRAVE](https://github.com/rdiankov/openrave) used for forward kinematics and visualization ([installation instructions](https://scaron.info/teaching/installing-openrave-on-ubuntu-14.04.html))
-- [pycddlib](https://pycddlib.readthedocs.org/en/latest/) used for cone duality
+- [pycddlib](https://pycddlib.readthedocs.org/en/latest/) used for cone duality calculations
-  calculations.

 ## Installation

-First, install dependencies from your package manager.
-On Ubuntu 14.04:
+On Ubuntu 14.04, run the following from the top-level directory:

 ```
 sudo apt-get install cython python python-dev python-pip python-scipy
 sudo pip install cvxopt pycddlib
+sudo python setup.py install
 ```

-Then, from the top folder, run: `sudo python setup.py install`.